eonu/sequentia/README.md

 - determining a spoken word based on its audio signal or alternative representations such as MFCCs,
 - predicting motion intent for gesture control from sEMG signals,
 - classifying hand-written characters according to their pen-tip trajectories,
-- predicting the gene family that a DNA sequence belong to.
+- predicting the gene family that a DNA sequence belongs to.

 ## Build Status